 When is the GPB securities class action settlement payout date?

-Payments will be made to eligible claimants after the court grants final approval of the settlement and claim processing is complete.
+The settlement administrator will mail payments to eligible claimants after it completes claim processing and the court grants final approval of the settlement.

 Why was there a class action settlement?

-The class action lawsuit alleged that the accounting firms issued false audit opinions and allowed the dissemination of misleading financial statements and marketing materials, which concealed related-party transactions and the true financial condition of the GPB Funds.
-Plaintiffs also alleged violations of the Texas Securities Act related to the sale of unregistered securities.
+The class action lawsuit alleged CohnReznick LLP, Crowe LLP, Margolin Winer & Evens LLP, RSM US LLP and WithumSmith+Brown PC issued false audit opinions and allowed the dissemination of misleading financial statements and marketing materials, which concealed related-party transactions and the true financial condition of the GPB funds.
+The plaintiffs also claimed violations of the Texas Securities Act related to the sale of unregistered securities.

 The defendants denied all wrongdoing but agreed to settle to avoid the risk and expense of continued litigation.